WFCD/navis/README.md

 - Nightwaves
 - Baro Timer and Inventory
 - Display Soties and Invasions
-- Plains and Vallis maps (currently only PoE has the most available data)
+- Links to useful guides for new players to learn how to fish and maps
-- Links to useful guides for new players to learn how to fish
+- Darvo Deals
 - supports PC, PS4, Xbox and switch worldstates

 ### Upcoming Features:
-- Notifications
+- Notifications (soon)
-- Flash sales and Darvo deal (These two depends on who actually uses it, so if you use it let me know)
+- Flash sales (This depends on who actually uses it, so if you use it let me know)

 # Build Instructions